giprocida/Debezium-practical-examples/README.md

 Avro message format can be configured one of two ways, in the Kafka Connect worker configuration or in the connector configuration.
 Using Avro in conjunction with the schema registry allows for much more compact messages.

 #### Kafka Connect Worker configuration ####
-Configuring Avro at the Kafka Connect worker involves using the same steps above for MySQL but instead using the docker-compose-mysql-avro-worker.yaml configuration file instead.

 The Compose file configures the Connect service to use the Avro (de-)serializers for the Connect instance.
 Run the following commands to get the services up and running.
 Files to be used:
 * docker-compose-mysql-avro-worker.yaml
 * register-mysql-avro.json